jruels/packer-tf-vault/labs/tf-module/index.md

 You will be familiar with the first two blocks, `terraform` and `provider`.
 We've used them many times in previous labs.

 - `module "vpc"` defines a Virtual Private Cloud (VPC), which will provide networking services for the rest of your infrastructure.
-- 'module` "ec2_instances"` defines two EC2 instances within your VPC.
+- `module "ec2_instances"` defines two EC2 instances within your VPC.

 ## Set values for module input variables
 In order to use most modules, you will need to pass input variables to the module configuration.
 The configuration that calls a module is responsible for setting its input values, which are passed as arguments in the module block.
 Aside from `source` and `version`, most of the arguments to a module block will set variable values.

-On the Terraform registry page for the AWS VPC module, you will see an `Inputs` tab that describes all of the [input variables]()https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs that module supports.
+On the Terraform registry page for the AWS VPC module, you will see an `Inputs` tab that describes all of the [input variables](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs) that module supports.

 Some input variables are required, meaning that the module doesn't provide a default value — an explicit value must be provided in order for Terraform to run correctly.